Blackfynn/blackfynn-matlab/README.md

 ## Installation

-The Blackfynn MATLAB client can be installed using two methods:
+The Blackfynn MATLAB client can be installed using three methods:

 1. Using the MATLAB Toolbox installer (recommended)
-2. Directly from the source code (must be able to compile Java files from the command line)
+2. Compiling and installing toolbox locally
+3. Working directly from the sourcecode

-## Downloading and installing toolbox (recommended)
+### 1. Downloading and installing toolbox (recommended)
 In order to install the latest release of the MATLAB client，follow the instructions on the Matlab quickstart quide: [MATLAB installation guide](http://help.blackfynn.com/developer-tools/matlab/installing-the-matlab-client).
 This method automatically handles the Java dependencies and adds the client to the MATLAB path.

-## Installing toolbox from source code
+### 2. Installing toolbox from source code

 1. Download, or checkout the source code from the source code repository [MATLAB client repository](https://github.com/Blackfynn/blackfynn-matlab)
 2. (Only for download) Extract contents of the downloaded file into a folder